jontoye/ai-adventure/README.md

 ## Adventure Gameplay

-Once you start an adventure, or continue a saved adventure, you will begin your AIAdventure!
-AIAdventure is a text-based choose-your-own adventure game, so gameplay consists of reading through a short story and selecting one of the options provided to yuo by the AI.
+Once you start an adventure, or continue a saved adventure, you will begin your adventure!
+AI Adventure is a text-based choose-your-own adventure game, so gameplay consists of reading through a short story and selecting one of the options provided to you by the AI.
 Once you select an option the AI will begin thinking about where to take your story next!

-<p><small>AIAdventure Gameplay</small></p>
+<p><small>AI Adventure Gameplay</small></p>
 <img src="screenshots/adventure-gameplay.png">

 ## Explore